Kazooki123/starlosearch/README.md

 Open your web browser and go to http://localhost:3000 to access the search engine.

-Technologies Used
-StarloSearch is built using the following technologies:

-HTML5, CSS3, and JavaScript for the frontend.
-Node.js and Express.js for the backend server.
-Redis for caching and data storage.
-TensorFlow.js for advanced search algorithms.
-Svelte for building the user interface.
 Contributing
 We welcome contributions from the community!
 If you'd like to contribute to StarloSearch, please follow our Contribution Guidelines for more details.